Blackkbeard/Neighbourly-App/README.md

 # Neighbourly

-An app inspired by good neighbours.
-The help we need can often be found right next door.
+An app inspired by our neighbours--the help we need can often be found right next door.

-This app enables people in the neighbourhood to connect and share resources, be it extra food, equipment loans, or specialised services.
+This app enables people in your neighbourhood to connect and share resources, be it extra food, equipment loans, or specialised services.

-This is a group product done by a team of 3 developers as part of General Assembly's Software Engineering Immersive.
+This is a group product done by a team of 3 full-stack developers as part of General Assembly's Software Engineering Immersive.

 ---
 ## Feature Highlights